rajesh-s/computer-architecture-and-systems-resources/area_specific/tools_and_utils.md

 - [Jeff's ASIC tools](http://www.kwcpa.com/tools/) - Useful tools for working with HDL
 - [Static Timing Analysis Diagram Renderer](https://github.com/drom/sta) - Altera Quartus/ Icestorm report parser
 - [Bitfield/Register representations](https://observablehq.com/@drom/bitfield-testbox) - Editable examples of registers
+- [Verible](https://github.com/google/verible) - Verible is a suite of SystemVerilog developer tools, including a parser, style-linter, and formatter.
+- [svinst](https://github.com/sgherbst/svinst) - This tool takes a SystemVerilog file as input and produces as output the module(s) declared in that file, along with the module(s) instantiated in each one of those module declarations.
+It uses sv-parser and is adapted from svlint.

 ## 3. Misc